oasis-tcs/odata-specs/odata-aggr/5 Vocabulary for Data Aggregation.md

 - `Rollup` specifies whether the service supports no rollup, only a single rollup hierarchy, or multiple rollup hierarchies in a [`groupby`](#Transformationgroupby) transformation.
 If omitted, multiple rollup hierarchies are supported.
 - A non-empty `GroupableProperties` indicates that only the listed properties of the annotated target can be used in `groupby`.
 - A non-empty `AggregatableProperties` indicates that only the listed properties of the annotated target can be used in [`aggregate`](#Transformationaggregate), optionally restricted to the specified aggregation methods.
-- If `IsRecursiveHierarchy` is false, the annotation target cannot be used as a [`recursive hierarchy`](#RecursiveHierarchies), even if the entity type carries the `RecursiveHierarchy` annotation.

 All properties of `ApplySupported` are optional, so it can be used as a tagging annotation to signal unlimited support of aggregation.